GlucoSynth: Generating Differentially-Private Synthetic Glucose Traces: Additional Experimental Details

 \section{Additional Experimental Details}

 \textbf{Note on Data Use.} As explained in the approach (Section~\ref{sec-approach}), our model uses two \textit{separate} datasets for the training of the motif causality block and the rest of the GAN.
 As such, we used two different samples of glucose traces with no overlap between patients for the training of each section (meaning we actually used a total of 2.4 million traces across the entire model).
+We also note that we have received the proper ethical and legal consent from the individuals to use their data in this way (and for this purpose).